-The Nenets are reindeer herders, migrating across the Yamal peninsula, thriving for more than a millennium with temperatures from minus 50°C in winter to 35°C in summer.
+The Nenet are reindeer herders, migrating across the Yamal peninsula for more than a millennium already, facing with temperatures ranging from -50°C in winter to 35°C in summer.
 Their annual migration of over a 1000 km includes a 48 km crossing of the frozen waters of the Ob River.

 “If you don’t drink warm blood and eat fresh meat, you are doomed to die on the tundra”

-The discovery of oil and gas reserves in the 1970s and the expanding infrastructure on the peninsula, has challenged their indigenous lifestyle.
-From the late Stalin period, all children have been enrolled in Soviet boarding schools, this has become a part of the typical Nenets life cycle.
+The discovery of oil and gas reserves in the 1970s and the expanding infrastructure on the peninsula has challenged their indigenous lifestyle.
+From the late Stalin period, all children have been enrolled in Soviet boarding schools, this has become a part of the typical Nenet life cycle.